-It is not necessary to own a large, or even medium acreage homestead to keep quality meat goats.
+Owning a large or even medium acreage homestead is unnecessary to keep quality meat goats.
 The miniature Pygmy goat breed offers the opportunity to raise meat goats even for small or backyard homesteaders.

 What Is Goat Meat Called?